ministryofjustice/moj-frontend/docs/components/multi-select/_overview.md

 Use the multi select component to help users save time when they're applying an action to 2 or more items in a table, for example a case list.

-It does not prevent the user selecting (and deselecting) individual rows.

 These actions could be 'assign', 'delete', 'mark as read' or 'edit'.

 You can use this component with the [sortable table component](https://design-patterns.service.justice.gov.uk/components/sortable-table/) but if the table is paginated, items will only be selected on the first page.

+This component does not prevent the user selecting (and deselecting) individual rows.

 ### When not to use